akosiorek/akosiorek.github.io/_posts/2023-03-08-geometry_in_image_diffusion.markdown

 5. Use the score-matching loss as a gradient with respect to the rendered image, and backpropagate it to NeRF's parameters.
 6. Go to step 2.

-Of course, life is never that easy, and DreamFusion comes with several hacks, including changing the text prompt based on the sampled camera pose, clipping the scene represented by the NeRF to a small ball around the origin (any densities outside of the ball are set to zero), putting the rendered object on different backgrounds, additional losses that ensure e.g. that most of the space is unoccupied.
+Of course, life is never that easy, and DreamFusion comes with several hacks, including changing the text prompt based on the sampled camera pose, clipping the scene represented by the NeRF to a small ball around the origin (any densities outside of the ball are set to zero), putting the rendered object on different backgrounds, additional losses that ensure e.g. that most of the space is unoccupied or that normals are well-behaved.
+Most of these tricks are designed to reveal bad learned geometry under the NeRF.e

 #### Why Does Extracting Geometry Lead to Cartoonish Objects?